davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 # Dissemination

-- Use a persisent identifier (DOI)
+- Use a persistent identifier (DOI)
 - Cite data, software and other materials in publication

 ---